destinyx-code/Pxl-Generator/README.md

 # Pxl-Generator
-An open source project to create a simple, easy way to generate pixels in the development of a game.
+An open source project to create a simple, easy way to generate pixel art in the development of a game.